 Traditional Croatian Recipes: Roast Turkey With Mlinci

-Well, I am sure you know what roast turkey is – but I guess that those of you who are not Croatian would not have heard of mlinci – am I right?
+Well, I am sure you know what roast turkey is – but I guess those not Croatian would not have heard of mlinci – am I right?

-Mlinci are thin, dried flatbread that is broken up into pieces and mixed with the roasting juices from a roast turkey.
+Mlinci are thin, dried flatbread broken into pieces and mixed with the roasting juices from a roast turkey.
 The juices make the mlinci soft and somewhat like noodles.
 They suck up all those delicious juices and carry the turkey flavor.

 Roast Turkey Ingredients